aj112358/FFX-Computer-Vision/README.md

 The first goal was completed successfully through our electronics setup.
 The setup consisted of a webcam that was connected to a Raspberry Pi 4 (Rpi4) that was picking up the video input from the game.
 The Rpi4 had an IoT connection with an Arduino Uno that would press the Playstation 4 controllor button

 The second goal was completed through a data analysis.
-I did the data analysis using a Jupyter Notebook as the main IDE.
-I started by importing the raw data and performing some data cleaning procedures.
-I then created some new features and went into the exploratory data analysis phase.
+The IDE of choice for the data analysis was a Jupyter Notebook.
+After importing the raw data and performing data cleaning procedures, I created new features and then spent the majority of time within the exploratory data analysis phase.

 ## Project Summary (Data Analysis)